 - Acute hepatitis B infection lasts less than six months.
 Your immune system likely can clear acute hepatitis B from your body, and you should recover completely within a few months.
 Most people who get hepatitis B as adults have an acute infection, but it can lead to chronic infection.

 - Chronic hepatitis B infection lasts six months or longer.
 It lingers because your immune system can't fight off the infection.
 Chronic hepatitis B infection may last a lifetime, possibly leading to serious illnesses such as cirrhosis and liver cancer.
+Some people with chronic hepatitis B may have no symptoms at all.
+Some may have ongoing fatigue and mild symptoms of acute hepatitis.

 The younger you are when you get hepatitis B — particularly newborns or children younger than 5 — the higher your risk of the infection becoming chronic.
 Chronic infection may go undetected for decades until a person becomes seriously ill from liver disease.